-To spark a spirit of thankfulness, utilize these heart-warming gratitude writing prompts for students.
+To spark a spirit of thankfulness, utilize these heart-warming gratitude writing prompts.

 In this day and age, it’s unfortunately common for individuals to lack expression of gratitude towards those who have loved, supported, and helped them along the way.